 That applies to education from nursery age, through primary and secondary and in to the further and higher education sectors.

-This work is led by Yvette Hopkins, director of innovation and partnerships, and with the support of Highlands and Islands Enterprise we have appointed an education officer, Mason Robbins.
+With the support of Highlands and Islands Enterprise we have appointed an education officer, Mason Robbins.

 A series of events and opportunities will begin shortly and full details will be made available.